Skip to main content

 What Are the Specific Receptor Families Targeted?

 Endocrine-disrupting chemicals show a distinct affinity for certain receptor families, owing to the structural similarities between the toxins and the natural ligands for these receptors.
 The consequences of these interactions are directly tied to the biological roles of the targeted pathways.
-Two of the most studied and affected systems are the steroid and the thyroid hormone receptors, which govern a vast array of processes from reproduction to metabolism.
+Two of the most studied and affected systems are the steroid hormone receptors and the thyroid hormone receptors, which govern a vast array of processes from reproduction to metabolism.

 Steroid Hormone Receptors Estrogen and Androgen

-The estrogen receptors (ERα and ERβ) and the (AR) are frequent targets of EDCs.
+The estrogen receptors (ERα and ERβ) and the androgen receptor (AR) are frequent targets of EDCs.
 These receptors are central to reproductive health, but also play critical roles in bone density, cardiovascular health, mood, and body composition in both sexes.

 • Bisphenol A (BPA) ∞ This compound, found in polycarbonate plastics and epoxy resins, is a well-established estrogen agonist.